 Once your pages have been saved in a FrontPage Web, you can publish them.

-NOTE: Web Hosting accounts do not support FrontPage Extensions.
-See What type of hosting account do I have? for more information.
+NOTE: Only Classic Hosting accounts running IIS6 support FrontPage Extensions.
+For more information, see What type of hosting account do I have?

 To Publish Your website Using FrontPage

 - Open FrontPage.
 From the File menu, select Publish Web.

 - Enter the full publish destination URL, including the protocol, host, domain and tld.
 For example: http://www.coolexample.com.

 - On the Publish Web window, click Options.